jasonfilippou/agile-bank/README.md

 - If you call an endpoint that requires a request parameter (e.g `DELETE` at `/bankapi/account/{id}`) but neglect to pass the request parameter `{id}`, you will get a `401 Unauthorized` HTTP Error.
 This is because of the way that the `commence()` method has been overloaded in
 `JwtAuthenticationEntryPoint` and could probably have been handled better.

+- The `TransactionModelAssembler` should also be rendering links for the endpoints of `GET` queries from the source account and to the source account.
+This was discovered right before submitting the exercise at 1am in the morning and sleep was prioritized.